How to book a rental car with rewards points

 If you’re the kind of rewards points collector who likes to maximize the cents per mile you get when redeeming rewards, car rental redemptions might not be for you.
 Rental redemptions are almost always linked to rental prices, so if prices are high, you’ll have to pay a lot of points.

 Value, however, isn’t always only about the numbers.
-If you really need a car rental this summer and can’t afford to pay the higher rental rates we’re seeing, using rewards points or airline miles for a car rental may still be a good value to you.
+If you really need a car rental and can’t afford to pay the higher rental rates we’re seeing, using rewards points or airline miles for a car rental may still be a good value to you.

-Tips for booking cars this summer
+Tips for booking a rental car

 It doesn’t hurt to book a paid reservation as far as possible in advance, then cancel or change the booking as you get your flights and accommodation sorted.
 If you’re booking with points you’ll still want to book as far in advance as possible, but make sure you know the rules, as some airline programs won’t reinstate your points if you have to cancel your rental.

 You’ll also want to double-check the rules of your credit card rental insurance if you’re planning on using the primary rental coverage of a card like the Chase Sapphire Reserve®.
-Most credit cards only provide the insurance benefit when you use the corresponding card to pay for the rental—and you’re likely to lose this benefit if you use your airline miles to cover car rental costs.
+Most credit cards only provide the insurance benefit when you use the corresponding card to pay for the rental — and you’re likely to lose this benefit if you use your airline miles to cover car rental costs.
 Do this research in advance so you don’t wind up paying hundreds of dollars (or thousands of extra points) for insurance on your “free” car.